homecentr/docs/src/content/hardware/dell-poweredge-r530.md

 <br>

 Compared to [R510](/hardware/dell-poweredge-r510) this server is much faster and with better performance per watt ratio.
-It also starts in meaningful times and 8 drives slots make it perfect for hyperconverged cluster.
-Another great thing is that it supports Xeon v4 CPUs so there's an easy and fairly cheap upgrade path.
+8 hdd slots make it perfect for a hyperconverged cluster.
+Another great thing is that it supports both Xeon v3 and v4 CPUs which means an easy and fairly cheap upgrade path.

 ## Components